spacehelmet/til.academy/content/blog/remote-pairing/index.md

 The only drawback, of course, if we can call it a drawback, is that both developers need to have zoom app installed.

+On the other hand, you can also use [Slack](https://slack.com) (there is a high chance that both parties already have it).
+Good option for “accidental pairing”!

 ## ⚒ IDE Session Share

 If you are using Visual Studio Code then there is a nice bonus tool for you!
 Microsoft has released a [nice extension](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack) to their IDE that let's you share your session with anyone.

 It has an audio support too!
 However, you'll need a screen sharing tool in combination with it.

+Also, it's worth to checkout [Floobits](https://floobits.com/), an option for devs who don’t use VS Code.